 A communication log is sent home each day between us and caregivers to keep everyone informed on the clients day/night events and other important information.

 Weekend respite begins in late August and runs through early May.
-We currently offer two weekends each month for our campers who have attended our summer program in the past.
+We currently offer three weekends each month for our campers who have attended our summer program in the past.
 Weekends are low-key, stay at camp opportunities for campers to hang out with friends, do arts & crafts, watch movies, listen to music, dance, play games, and just enjoy some time away from home.
 It is also a great opportunity for parents and care providers to take a little break from their daily routine.